-James Campbell focuses his practice on civil litigation and the defense of catastrophic product liability, toxic tort, medical device, pharmaceutical and negligence matters throughout the US.
+James Campbell focuses his practice on civil litigation and the defense of catastrophic product liability, pharmaceutical, medical devices, toxic tort, mass torts, professional liability, premises liability and negligence matters throughout the United States.
 One of the firm’s principal trial attorneys, Mr. Campbell is responsible for supervising and coordinating litigation for the firm throughout the country.
 Mr. Campbell has tried cases in 15 different states, and has tried over 100 cases.

 James Campbell is the President of Campbell Campbell Edwards & Conroy, where he has worked his entire career.
 Mr. Campbell is admitted to the state and federal courts in Massachusetts, Florida, Maine and New Hampshire.
 He is also admitted to the federal courts of those states and those in Connecticut, Vermont, US Supreme Court and the First and Eleventh Circuits.

 Mr. Campbell received his JD from the University of Virginia School of Law in 1983 and a BA, magna cum laude, from Boston College in 1980.